ipfs/camp/CORE_AND_ELECTIVE_COURSES/ELECTIVE_COURSE_H/README.md

 We’ll show how browsers act as a value filter on our world, teach some approaches to making the browser truly be an agent that represents *you*, and break into groups to start building our own *true* user agents.

+🌟🌟🌟UPDATE🌟🌟🌟

+Thanks for joining our session!
+You can [view the slides](https://hackmd.io/@dietrich/rkrZEKFRV#/).

 ## Trainers

 | **Dietrich Ayala**                                  	| **Irakli Gozalishvili**                             	| **Andre Garzia**                                    	|